csdms/bmi/docs/source/bmi.getter_setter.rst

 * In Python, a :term:`numpy` array is returned.
 * In C and Fortran, an integer status code indicating success (zero) or failure (nonzero) is returned.
+* *Parallel*: the reference returned will vary per MPI thread.
+  It refers only to the data for the thread considered.

 [:ref:`getter_setter_funcs` | :ref:`basic_model_interface`]